Peña Bajenza: Routes

 Although there are more than ten routes to arrive to the mountain, the most used one is the one which starts in Islallana walking through the asphalted ground crossing the Iregua river.
 Once crossed the river, the route begins to be full of land on the floor and the slopes start.
 Continuing in this way, the first cross, which is situated on the feet of the mountain can be seen.
 There the route finishes, and it starts a path.
 That zone is all covered by pines and some water pipes that indicate the fastest way to go up.
 Going through that way in slopes with a 28% of ramp, the route to finish at the top of the mountain is going to be clearly indicated.
 Once in the top, this route starts to go back to return to Islallana.
 This route takes 2 hours and a half and 8,45 kilometers to be done.

 Another very common route for pilgriners is the one which is like the first one, but instead of going back to Islallana, continues going through the South-West taking in all crosses the option of going to the left.
 On this route, the Hermitage of San Marcos is going to be found, and once there, passing through a valley and several hills, the route takes you directly to Castillo de Viguera mountain.
 The step is not very difficult, with an easy climb, so, if the rock is wet, is overcome with ease.
 The route finishes going to the North-East to arrive to Viguera village.
 Joining Viguera and Islallana there is a road, which has to be taken to return to the beginning of this route.
 This route takes 5 hours long and 18,26 kilometers to be done.

 Views

-The views at the top of the mountain are with no doubth one of the most beautiful all around La Rioja.
+The views at the top of the mountain are with no doubt one of the most beautiful all around La Rioja.
 From there, several villages and the main city of the province can be seen.
 The views are definitely not suitable for people with dizziness.
 Most of the channel of the Iregua river can be seen, specifically throughout the route of the road which joins Soria and Logroño.
 Just below the almost vertical wall of the rocks, it is situated the village of Islallana (the place where we started for), 300 meters underneath the top.